Cairath/Oxygen-Not-Included-Modding/doc/Introduction/sections/YourFirstMod.md

 On other platforms, you can find the directories here:
 * Linux: `~/.config/unity3d/Klei/OxygenNotIncluded/mods`
-* Mac: *you've made a bad life decision, you'll figure it out*
+* Mac: `~/Library/Application Support/unity.Klei.Oxygen Not Included/mods` *you've made a bad life decision, you'll have a lot of figuring out to do*

 Each mod should have its own separate folder, so for example your `ExampleMod` path would look like this:
 `...\Klei\OxygenNotIncluded\mods\Dev\ExampleMod\ExampleMod.dll`.
 Once you've confirmed the file is in the correct place, you can launch the game and click the `MODS` button.
 Find your mod on the list, enable it then allow the game to restart.